EvilMjolnir/Math-Matik/documents/README.md

 This application is built to run in a browser environment that supports ES modules and React.

-### Prerequisites
-- A valid Google Gemini API Key is required via `process.env.API_KEY` for the "Recherche" loot generation feature.

 ### Installation
 No build process is required if serving `index.html` with an appropriate Import Map setup (as provided in the source).

 ## Credits
 - Built with React & TypeScript.
-- AI powered by Google Gemini.
 - Icons by Lucide.